 These conversion rates represent the ability to forecast future revenue and retention accurately.
-What’s more, it will impact staffing levels, sales & marketing program spend.
+What’s more, it will impact staffing levels, sales & marketing program spending.

 It is important to measure the overall ROI from your lead generation activities.

-The biggest challenge and greatest limiting factor to growth is growing pipeline fast enough to feed the top of the funnel.
+The biggest challenge and greatest limiting factor to growth are growing the pipeline fast enough to feed the top of the funnel.
 Inbound marketing strategies can play a big role to help you drive up those numbers!

 SAAS companies run a unique model that is much more focused on customer success than many traditional models.
 For this reason, it is important to have a deeper insight into performance metrics to make sure everything is on track and growing in a sustainable way.

 Most SAAS companies could invest in acquiring more clients in order to grow faster, but many fall into the trap of neglecting customer success and retention.

 So, you may have invested the money and time to gain new clients, but you lose out on the full revenue potential if they churn earlier than expected.

 By reducing the revenue headwinds caused by churn, companies with strong levels of customer success grow faster and gain further revenues from upgrades/expansions.

 - Gross-revenue churn;